furechan/mintalib/README.md

 This package offers a curated list of technical analysis indicators implemented in cython.
 It is built around `numpy` arrays and aims to be compatible with `pandas` and also `polars` where applicable.
-The library is pre-transpiled with `cython` so as not to require `cython` at installation.
-Also it does not link with `numpy` in order to avoid version dependencies.
+The library is pre-compiled with `cython` so as not to require the `cython` runtime at installation.
+Also it does not link with `numpy` and so avoids binary dependency issues.

 > **Warning**